devodog/stm32/Nucleo-F302R8/README.md

+!
+Be aware - this document is new and in the making...
 # Development notes for STM32NUCLEO-F302R8 development board
 This repository is to contain small code fragments for the STM32NUCLEO-F302R8 development board to understand / get used to the STM32CubeIDE and to make use of some of the features in the STM32-F302R8 device.
 The study/invetigation will start with making the LD2 blink.
 Thereafter make a bidirectional serial line communication that provides a simple command-line terminal user interface from a PC (like PUTTY or TeraTerm).